aishenreemo/traffic_simulator/readme.md

 - sdl2_image
 - [libcollections](https://github.com/aishenreemo/libcollections)

-After installing the dependencies run this on your command line.
+After installing the dependencies, clone the repo, cd then run this on your command line.
 ```sh
 make && make run
 ```